Date of Report: July 26, 2020

 Introduction

-Even taking the claim and video footage from opposition sources at face value, combined they show little more than minor damage to the roof of a room that serves little purpose, given the video footage I have viewed.
+Even taking the claim and video footage from opposition sources at face value, combined they show little more than minor damage to the roof of a room that serves little purpose, given the video footage we have viewed.
 The opposition media sources unintentionally go as far as to provide evidence that their claims of medical record destruction was neither possible nor plausible.

 The reason why it’s important to ascertain what damage was caused, and when, is because the OPCW relies heavily on the hospital being that damaged on the 25th March that medical records, in relation to the alleged sarin attack the day before, were irretrievable.

-In this report I review the video footage with the view to ascertaining if the evidence supports the OPCW’s claim that the hospital was so severely damaged on the 25th March that hospital records could have been lost.
+In this report we review the video footage with the view to ascertaining if the evidence supports the OPCW’s claim that the hospital was so severely damaged on the 25th March that hospital records could have been lost.

 Lataminah Hospital